 How To Write A Cold Call Script

-It’s much easier and often more effective to outsource your cold calling needs to a B2B cold calling service like [client name].
+It’s much easier and often more effective to outsource your cold calling needs to a B2B cold calling service like Leads at Scale.
 However, if you want to prep your sales team and take on the job yourself, there are a few steps to take to write a cold call script.

 Effective Cold Call Flow